5 effective credit control strategies to implement after making a sale

 Invoice quickly and accurately

-You should also make sure the information is correct and clear, with the following information included:
+You should also make sure the information is correct and clear, with the following information covered:

 - Addressed to the right person